 On behalf of The Law Office of Gustavo E. Frances, P.A.

 Going through a personal injury lawsuit is a complex process.
 Going through a divorce is also complicated.
 However, going through both a personal injury lawsuit while a divorce is pending becomes an entirely new situation that needs to be handled carefully.
-At The Law Office of Gustavo E. Frances, our divorce attorneys in Fort Lauderdale want to discuss what you can do if you find yourself in a situation like this.
+At The Law Office Of Gustavo E. Frances, P.A., our divorce attorney in Fort Lauderdale want to discuss what you can do if you find yourself in a situation like this.
 We are here to protect you and ensure you are treated fairly throughout your divorce case.

 Florida is an equitable distribution state when it comes to property division during a divorce.
 This means that marital property will be divided in a manner that is fair, though this does not necessarily mean the property will be divided equally.
 Property that is considered “separate” does not need to be divided equitably between the two parties in Florida.